AlejandroPachec/super-humble-hero-frontend/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## 👏 Acknowledgments

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- Built as part of a technical assessment for Ejam job application